Flashtube: Glass envelopes

 The power level of the lamps is rated in watts/area, total electrical input power divided by the lamp's inner wall surface.
 Cooling of the electrodes and the lamp envelope is of high importance at high power levels.
 Air cooling is sufficient for lower average power levels.
-High power lamps are cooled with a liquid, typically by flowing demineralized water through a tube in which the lamp is encased.
+High power lamps are cooled with a liquid, typically by flowing deionized water through a tube in which the lamp is encased.
 Water-cooled lamps will generally have the glass shrunk around the electrodes, to provide a direct thermal conductor between them and the cooling water.
 The cooling medium should flow also across the entire length of the lamp and electrodes.
 High average power or continuous-wave arc lamps must have the water flow across the ends of the lamp, and across the exposed ends of the electrodes as well, so the deionized water is used to prevent a short circuit.
 Above 15 W/cm2 forced air cooling is required; liquid cooling if in a confined space.
 Liquid cooling is generally necessary above 30 W/cm2.

-Thinner walls can survive higher average-power loads due to lower mechanical strain across the thickness of the material, which is caused by a temperature gradient between the hot plasma and cooling water, (e.g. 1 mm thick doped quartz has limit of 160 W/cm2, 0.5 mm thick one has limit of 320 W/cm2).
+Thinner walls can survive higher average-power loads due to lower mechanical strain across the thickness of the material, which is caused by a temperature gradient between the hot plasma and cooling water, (e.g. 1 mm thick doped quartz has a limit of 160 W/cm2, a 0.5 mm thick one has a limit of 320 W/cm2).
 For this reason, thinner glass is often used for continuous-wave arc-lamps.
 Thicker materials can generally handle more impact energy from the shock wave that a short-pulsed arc can generate, so quartz as much as 1 mm thick is often used in the construction of flashtubes.
 The material of the envelope provides another limit for the output power; 1 mm thick fused quartz has a limit of 200 W/cm2, synthetic quartz of same thickness can run up to 240 W/cm2.
 Other glasses such as borosilicate generally have less than half the power loading capacity of quartz.
 Aging lamps require some derating, due to increased energy absorption in the glass due to solarization and sputtered deposits.